YuB-W/Domain-Executor/README.md

 # ManaV2ForRoblox - Revived
 Cool script for roblox

-Supports any executor that has file system
+Supports executors that has file system

 Loadstring:
 ```